oracle-quickstart/oci-weblogic-server/solutions/non_jrf/README.md

 ![Full Topology Diagram](Topology.png)

-The above diagram shows a topology that includes most of the components supported by the Terraform scripts In this scenario, the WebLogic servers are created in a private subnet.
+The above diagram shows a topology that includes most of the components supported by the Terraform scripts.
+In this scenario, the WebLogic servers are created in a private subnet.
 To access the applications running on WebLogic, a new OCI load balancer in public regional subnet will be created.
 A bastion instance with a public ip address is provisioned to allow access to the WebLogic VMs in the private subnet.
 New file system(FSS) and mount target will be created in a private subnet to support mounting shared storage for WLS instance data and middleware.
 The file system(FSS) will be mounted on each WLS instance at /u01/shared.

 ## Before You Begin with Oracle WebLogic Server for OCI